shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

-# Siamese network for Classification of ISIC 2020 data set
+# Siamese network for Classification of ISIC 2020 Data Set
 ## Project Introduction
 ### Project Summary and Aim
 The purpose of this project was to create a Siamese Network that is able to classify skin lesions from the ISIC 2020 Kaggle Challenge data set as either 'normal' or 'melanoma'.
-The full data set contains 33,126 images of skin lesions  (584 (1.8%) melanoma and 32542 (98.2%) normal).
+The full data set contains 33,126 images of skin lesions  (584 (1.8%) melanoma and 32,542 (98.2%) normal).

 The aim of this project is to produce a model that is able to achieve an 'accuracy' of 0.8 when the model is used to predict a testing set (set of data that was unseen during training).

 ### Accuracy  Metric
 As noted above the data set is highly unbalanced (1.8% melanoma images and 98.2% normal images).
 Thus using the standard accuracy score metric to gauge the performance of the model is very misleading.
-As,for example we could just have our model predict all images as normal thus achieving an 'accuracy' of 98.2% whilst learning nothing about the data and being unable to predict melanomas.
+As, for example, we could just have our model predict all images as normal thus achieving an 'accuracy' of 98.2% whilst learning nothing about the data and being unable to predict melanomas.

 Therefore it was decided that AUR ROC should be used as the metric to gauge the performance of the model.
 This metric was chosen as it provides a balance between sensitivity (True Positive Rate) and specificity (True Negative Rate) ensuring that both classes are considered [[1](#References)].
 This metric is very commonly used for imbalanced datasets such as this [[1](#References)].
 Thus this project will aim to maximise AUR ROC on the testing set.
 (See ed post #253 for support of this approach [[2](#References)]).
 Additionally it should be noted that the official kaggle challenge that this dataset originated from used AUR ROC as the metric to determine accuracy of test predictions [[3](#References)] (https://www.kaggle.com/c/siim-isic-melanoma-classification/overview).

 ## File Structure
 ### Current Structure
-This is the current structure of the project as is when cloned from it
+This is the current structure of the project when cloned directly from the repo
 ```
 PatternAnalysis-2024/recognition/siamese_s46387334/
 │